Procurement Management Training

 1. Carry out survey of public procurement entities including staffing and their qualification

-2. Develop a procedure for obtaining relevant public procurement data for goods, works and consultants services from concerned entities
+2. Develop a procedure for obtaining relevant public procurement data for goods, works and consulting services from concerned entities

 3. Establish a database for public procurement entities

-Project Management Training (Responsibility : IMED in collaboration with Academy for Planning and Development (APD) or institution)
+1. Management Training: IMED in collaboration with Academy for Planning and Development (APD) or institution)

-Provide training separately on Project Management to about 600 participants of the government in order to develop management skills.
+1. training separately on Project Management through IMED to about 600 participants of the government in order to develop management skills.

 1. Review the existing monitoring system

-2. Develop a MIS on the basis of present system to monitor project and procurement implementation.
+2. Development of an MIS on the basis of present system to monitor project and procurement implementation.

 3. Development of website and electronic bid processing system